Photo by Donna Reed

 From Highway 84, west of Mexia, take F.M.
 2705 to the south for 3.3 miles, the Confederate Reunion Grounds will be on your right.
 From Highway 14, north of Groesbeck, turn left, west, on F.M.
 2705 drive 2.3 miles west, the Confederate Reunion Grounds will be on your left.

 To get to the Fort Parker S.P. access site:

 Take Hwy 14 north from Groesbeck 4.9 miles turn left on Park Road 28, from Mexia travel 6.5 miles south on state highway 14 and turn right onto Park Road 28.

-There is a $2 entry fee at each site.
+There is an entry fee at each site - $4 per person at Fort Parker State Park and $2 per person at the Confederate Reunion Grounds S.H.S.
 Shuttles from Fort Parker State Park up to Confederate Reunion Grounds S.H.S. can be arranged for a small fee to facilitate your trip on the river and lake.